 Blue Moon Cafe is a perfect place for good breakfast food.
 Typically, there is a wait to get in and no set area to wait.
 It’s totally worth the wait though!

-(If you have a long wait then I’d suggest you put you name in and then walk down to the store Lush to see some fun bath and body products.)
+(If you have a long wait then I’d suggest you put your name in and then walk down to the store Lush to see some fun bath and body products.)

 Craft Beer Brewery Tour